Part 1 - Weapons and Mountings

 Bore - Inner Diameter (ID) of the barrel.
 This is measured from land surface to diametrically opposed land surface.
 For example, the USN 16"/50 (40.64 cm) guns used on the Iowa class battleships had a new gun land to land diameter of 16.00 inches (40.64 cm) while the diameter as measured from the bottom of the groove to the opposite bottom of the groove was 16.30 inches (41.40 cm).
-"Bore" is also used as a shorthand reference for "Bore Length" - see "Barrel Length / Bore Length" above.
+"Bore" is also used as a shorthand reference for "Bore Length" - see "Barrel Length / Bore Length" below.

 Bore, Squeeze - The bore near the muzzle is slightly reduced in diameter in order to better center the projectile before it leaves the gun.
 This reduction also flattens out the driving band, thus giving the projectile a better aerodynamic shape.
 For a related design, see "Probertised" below.